Sylinko/Everywhere.Docs/en-US/plugins/web-search.md

 # Web Search

 Everywhere supports fetching the latest information through web search.
-You can choose to use Google, Brave, Tavily, or Bocha as your search engine.
+You can choose to use Google, Brave, Bocha, Tavily, Jina, or SearXNG as your search engine.

 ## Via Google